 Unhappy, married couples pushed to the brink by quarantine were trying to secure a spot in line for when the courts reopened.

-And, of course, as we’ve talked about, more and more people are experiencing symptoms of depression and anxiety, as loneliness or cramped quarters take their toll on the public.
+And, of course, people have experienced symptoms of depression and anxiety, as loneliness or cramped quarters took their toll on the public.

 There’s no one reason a marriage ends… or depression sets in… or allostatic load becomes overwhelming.